IMMM-SFA/naturf/docs/source/user_guide.rst

 **Not yet implemented**

-The fraction of visible sky in a given area. ()
+The fraction of visible sky in a given area.
+(Dirksen et al. 2019, Eq.
+1)

 .. math::